Haaretz/dfp/README.md

 To run your unit tests in the browser, do `npm run browser`, and open `port 8080`.
 Hot module replacement (WDS) are supported.

+## SauceLab and BrowserStack integration

+To get either `SauceLab` or `BrowserStack` to work, uncomment what you need inside the `karma.config.js` file, and follow the instructions on how to set this up on either `SauceLab` or `BrowserStack` homepage.
+All browsers, and settings are already setup to work right out of the box.

 ## Coveralls

 This library is set up to integrate with Coveralls, and will automaticly publish your coverage report to **coveralls.io** if you have created an account there.